myshell-ai/AIlice/README.md

 litellm --model ollama/mistral-openorca --api_base http://localhost:11434 --temperature 0.0 --max_tokens 8192
 ```

-Then, add support for this service in the config.json file (the location of this file will be prompted when AIlice is launched).
+Then, add support for this service in the config.json file (the location of this file will be prompted when Ailice is launched).

 ```json
 {